devilyouwei/MU-thesis/README.md

 ## Achievements

-1. System: resource(education related) and search engine
+1. System
-2. Master thesis
+2. Master Thesis

+## Topic

+The Search Engine Weighted on Resource Quality for Education and Learning

 ## Abstract